 Sensitive Fern family (Onocleaceae)

-Description: This native perennial fern consists of a few loose leaves that develop directly from the rootstock.
-The infertile leaves are 2-3' tall and erect or ascending, while the fertile leaves are 11½' tall and erect.
-The infertile leaves are light to medium green and ovate-lanceolate in overall shape; they are deeply pinnatifid for the most part, although their tips are more shallowly pinnatifid, while their bases are more pinnate.
+Description: This perennial fern consists of a few loose leaves that develop directly from the rootstock.
+The infertile leaves (including their petioles) are 1½–3' tall and erect or ascending, while the fertile leaves (including their petioles) are ¾–1½' tall and erect.
+Infertile leaves are more common than fertile leaves.
+The infertile leaves are yellowish green to medium green, hairless, and ovate in outline; they are deeply pinnatifid for the most part, although their tips are more shallowly pinnatifid, while their bases are more pinnate.
 The central stalk (or rachis) of each infertile leaf is winged.
-The spreading narrow lobes of the infertile leaves are generously spaced from each other; their margins are undulate or shallowly pinnatifid and roll downward.
-Each infertile leaf has about 8 opposite pairs of these lobes.
-The basal stalks (or petioles) of the infertile leaves are about the same length or a little shorter than their blades; these stalks are dull yellow to reddish brown and glabrous or slightly chaffy.
-The infertile leaves persist all summer, but die down during the fall in response to frosts.
+The spreading narrow lobes of the infertile leaves are generously spaced from each other; their margins are smooth to undulate and gently roll downward.
+Each infertile leaf has about 8 opposite pairs of these lobes; the upper lobes are ascending, the middle lobes are widely spreading, and the lower lobes are descending.
+The petioles of infertile leaves are usually shorter than their blades; they are light yellowish green to reddish brown and glabrous to slightly scaly.
+The infertile leaves persist all summer, but die down during the autumn in response to frost.

 The fertile leaves have a very different appearance.
-Their leaflets form hard bead-like structures that enclose the sporangia and their spores.
-In overall shape, each fertile leaf is ellipsoid-oblongoid, forming an elongated panicle of bead-like leaflets on a long stout stalk.
-The fertile leaves become dark brown and persist through the winter.
-Eventually, their leaflets split open to release the spores.
-The root system consisting of a stout smooth rhizome with spreading fibrous roots.
+Their leaflets are contracted to form hardened structures that support the bead-like sporangia and their spores.
+In outline, each fertile leaf is ellipsoid-oblongoid, forming a narrow panicle of erect contracted leaflets with sporangia on a central stalk (or rachis).
+The fertile leaves become dark brown and persist through the winter into the following year.
+Eventually, the sporangia split open to release their spores; these spores are distributed by the wind.
+The root system consists of a stout smooth rhizome with spreading fibrous roots.
 This rhizome occasionally branches.
-Occasionally, small vegetative colonies of plants are formed from the branching rhizomes.
+Small clonal colonies of plants are often formed from the branching rhizomes.

 Range & Habitat: Sensitive Fern is fairly common and can be found in most areas of Illinois (see Distribution Map).
 It is native to eastern North America and East Asia.
-Habitats include moist to mesic deciduous woodlands, sandy savannas, bluffs, soggy thickets, forested bogs, swamps, moist meadows, moist sand prairies, edges of marshes, shady seeps and springs, and low shaded areas along ponds.
+Habitats include wet to mesic deciduous woodlands, lowland sandy savannas, wooded bluffs, soggy thickets, forested bogs, swamps, moist meadows, moist sand prairies, edges of marshes, shaded seeps, and low shaded areas along small streams and vernal pools.
 The Sensitive Fern is usually found in natural areas of moderate to high quality.

-Photographic Location: A wooded bluff in Vermillion County, Illinois.
-The fertile leaf in the lower photograph has persisted through the winter.
+Photographic Location: A wooded bluff in Vermilion County, Illinois.